joshua-zingale/ransome_note_generator/README.md

 DEPENDENCIES:

-Scipy, Pillow, progress (found https://pypi.org/project/progress/), NumPy, EasyOCR, OpenCV
+Scipy, Pillow, progress, NumPy, EasyOCR, OpenCV, requests

+To automatically install all of the required packages, while inside the directory containing "requirements.txt", type "pip install -r requirements.txt" in your command line.
+If "pip" does not work, try "pip3".